 When the Gunners returned to Cardiff's Millennium Stadium in 2005 for another FA Cup showpiece, Kolo was this time included in the starting XI and played the full 120 minutes as Arsenal eventually triumphed over Manchester United on penalties.

 The defender, who is comfortable in bringing the ball out of defence and distributing to teammates, was then an integral factor in Arsenal's journey to the 2006 Champions League final; Toure scored the crucial winning goal in the semi-final, although disappointment followed in losing to Barcelona.

-It was the second time Toure had fallen at the ultimate hurdle that year - alongside brother Yaya the Ivory Coast international helped his country reach the Africa Cup of Nations final in February.
+It was the second time Toure had fallen at the ultimate hurdle that year - alongside brother Yaya the Ivory Coast international helped his country reach the African Cup of Nations final in February.
 Kolo converted his penalty in the shootout against Egypt but the Ivorians were defeated.

 Toure made two appearances at the World Cup in the summer of 2006 but his nation were eliminated at the group stage; they suffered the same fate four years later in South Africa, when he featured in three fixtures.

 He continued as a key first-team member at Arsenal until 2009 - clocking up 225 league games in the process - before ambitious Manchester City came knocking.
 A big-money move was sealed in July that year.

 Kolo quickly settled into the first team at the Etihad Stadium and began the side's successful 2010-11 FA Cup quest; he missed the victorious final against Stoke, however, after being banned from football for six months following a failed drugs test.